imasian14/usc_clipper_pjsk/README.md

 You can get a .usc file by downloading a level.txt file from sekai.best and converting it through MMW4CC, or using this: https://github.com/sevenc-nanashi/usctool

 Dependencies: pandas (pip install pandas), numpy (pip install numpy)

+To access the clipper via website, use this url: https://usc-clipper.streamlit.app/